 Roh is the Grand Prize winner of the London International Music Competition, Gold medalist of the North American Virtuoso International Music Competition and Manhattan International Music Competition.
 In addition, she is a prize winner of the National Artists Competition, Bradshaw & Buono Competition, Piano Texas Concerto Competition, and Hakata Fukuoka International Piano Competition among others.

-Other notable performances have been presented at the Carnegie Weil Recital Hall, Lincoln Center Bruno Walter Auditorium, Seoul Arts Center IBK Hall & Recital Hall, Harris Concert Hall in Aspen, Steinway Hall in New York, Jordan Hall, and Barnes Hall in Cornell University.
+Other notable performances have been presented at the Carnegie Weil Recital Hall, Lincoln Center Bruno Walter Auditorium, Dame Myra Hess Memorial Concert Series, Seoul Arts Center IBK and Recital Hall, Aspen Harris Concert Hall, New York Steinway Hall, Jordan Hall, and Barnes Hall in Cornell University.
 She has appeared in major music festivals including Prague Music Performance, Aspen Music Festival, GMMFS, Piano Texas International Academy & Festival, Schlern International Music Festival, Banff Center, New Paltz International Summer Festival, Bowdoin International Music Festival, and International Keyboard Institute & Festival.
 Her international appearances include performances in Prague, Italy, Spain, Brazil, and South Korea.

 Roh holds Doctor of Music in Piano Performance and Literature, with minors in theory and art administration from Indiana University Jacobs School of Music.
-She recently joined Washington State University as Faculty Artist Teacher of Piano, also serving as the Coordinator of Piano Pedagogy Lab School.
+She recently joined Washington State University as Assistant Professor of Piano.
 Previously, she has taught at the University of Idaho, Towson University, Phillips Academy of Andover, and New England Conservatory of Music Preparatory School and Continuing Education.
-She is an active member of Music Teachers National Association and College Music Society.
+She is an active member of College Music Society and Music Teachers National Association.